Anti-Corruption Foundation: Team members

 The FBK project managers are Ruslan Shaveddinov, Ilya Pakhomov.
 The legal department includes: Alexander Pomazuev, Vladlen Los, Evgeny Zamyatin.
 Valery Zolotukhin is also involved in the RosPil project.
-Investigation Department team: Anna Saltykova, Inna Evdokimova, Konstantin Diunov.
 In addition, the team includes video production manager Vitaly Kolesnikov, mailing list manager Yan Matveyev, editor Maria Zakharova, office manager Olga Bulaeva.

-The director of the fund from 2014 to December 2018 was Roman Rubanov.
+The director of the fund from 2013 to December 2018 was Roman Rubanov.
 Since December 2018, the head of the legal department of the fund, Ivan Zhdanov, has been appointed director.

 Since February 2012, the executive director of the fund has been Vladimir Ashurkov, who was forced to leave Alfa Group to work at FBK.

 Media

 FBK created its own media, 'Leviathan', in order to have a possibility to register for press conferences of Vladimir Putin and make a request to authorities.
 Since 2016 it has been publishing one news item per day.
 The name 'Leviathan' was taken from Leviathan, 2014 award-winning film by Andrey Zvyagintsev.